gonodono/badged-drawer-arrows/README.md

 `ValueAnimator`, so you can look there for an explicit demonstration.

-There are a couple of slightly different ways to hook it up to `ActionBarDrawerToggle`, and the following show the minimum requirements for each, code-wise.
+There are a couple of slightly different ways to hook it up to `ActionBarDrawerToggle`, and the following snippets show the minimum requirements for each, code-wise.

 #### Using the support `ActionBar`